-For example, video streaming website Netflix analyzes the data obtained from their viewers like most popular shows, watching patterns, and searches.
+For example, a video streaming website Netflix analyzes the data obtained from their viewers like most popular shows, watching patterns, and searches.
 This way they produce successful series with the perfect combination of interests, actors, directors, and storyline.

 Use case: Driverless Cars

-Future of automobiles can rely on self-driving cars (autonomous cars) which are capable of driving according to its environment, understanding the traffic, etc. Here the traffic data has been analyzed and processed by car manufacturers to develop a car that can drive completely accident free all by itself.
+The future of automobiles can rely on self-driving cars (autonomous cars) which are capable of driving according to its environment, understanding the traffic, etc. Here the traffic data has been analyzed and processed by car manufacturers to develop a car that can drive completely accident free all by itself.

 Use case: Healthcare